open-goal/jak-project/README.md

 We support both Linux and Windows on x86-64.

+> We do not support, or plan to support the ARM architecture.
+This means that this will not run on devices such as an M1 Mac or a mobile device.

-## Current Status
+### Current Status

-So far, we've decompiled around 400,000 lines of GOAL code, out of an estimated 500,000 total lines from the original game.
-We have a working OpenGL renderer which renders most of the game world and foreground.
-Levels are fully playable, and you can finish the game with 100% completion!

-Here are some screenshots of the renderer:
+Jak 1 is largely playable from start to finish with a handful of bugs that are continually being ironed out.

 ![](./docs/img/promosmall1.png)
 ![](./docs/img/promosmall2.png)

 YouTube playlist:
 https://www.youtube.com/playlist?list=PLWx9T30aAT50cLnCTY1SAbt2TtWQzKfXX

+### Methodology

 To help with decompiling, we've built a decompiler that can process GOAL code and unpack game assets.
 We manually specify function types and locations where we believe the original code had type casts (or where they feel appropriate) until the decompiler succeeds, then we clean up the output of the decompiled code by adding comments and adjusting formatting, then save it in `goal_src`.

 Our decompiler is designed specifically for processing the output of the original GOAL compiler.
 As a result, when given correct casts, it often produces code that can be directly fed into a compiler and works perfectly.
-This is tested as part of our unit tests, and so far we have over 300,000 lines (460 files) that pass.
+This is continually tested as part of our unit tests.

-We don't save any assets from the game - you must bring your own copy of the game and use the decompiler to extract assets.

-## Getting Started - Linux
+## Setting up a Development Environment

+The remainder of this README is catered towards people interested in building the project from source, typically with the intention on contributing as a developer.

+If this does not sound like you and you just want to play the game, refer to the above section [How to play the game](#how-to-play-the-game)

+### Linux

-### Ubuntu (20.04)
+#### Ubuntu (20.04)

 Install packages and init repository: